By Ed Staskus

 Kitchen staffs can be thick as thieves and at each other’s throats at the same time.
 That’s why so many off-color jokes are bantered in restaurant kitchens.

 Team Kitchen is now seeking a sanitation engineer for 2 – 3 nights a week.
 Must have a strong background in 80s and 90s pop culture and appreciate both punk rock and classic country.
 If this sounds like you, walk right into the kitchen and talk to Tim.
 Please, no sensitive people.
-Liquids and Solids, Facebook, July 9, 2013.
+Liquids and Solids on FB

-Liquids and Solids is a laid-back gastropub in a small town on a quiet street across the street from a lumberyard.
+The eatery at the bend coming and going is a laid-back gastropub in a small town on a quiet street across the street from a lumberyard.
 Like all businesses they have their own standards.
 Unlike many businesses, especially those that are seemingly laid-back, those standards are first-class.

 “The farm-to-table cuisine at Liquids and Solids wins rave reviews,” wrote Diane Bair and Pamela Wright in 2013 in the Boston Globe.
 “Creative plates like beef heart ragout with gnocchi.
 Among the liquids, the sinus-clearing ‘maple and spice’ bourbon cocktail gets its kick from cayenne pepper.”